nkinnan/esphome-pace-bms/README.md

 	- **Balancing Text** - If any cells are currently balancing, they will be listed here
 	- (individual status flag values) - These are what the text fields are decoded from, and are documented separately.
 You probably won't need them, but they are available.
 There are a lot of them, and they vary by protocol version and variant.

-These read-only settings are supported by `type=MASTER` BMSes only
+These read-only settings are only available for `type=MASTER`

 - **Hardware Version** - The BMS hardware version (string)
 - **Serial Number** - The BMS serial number (string)

 # Supported BMS Configuration (read / write)

-These writable settings are supported by `type=MASTER` BMSes only
+These writable settings are only available for `type=MASTER`

 - **System Date and Time** - Allows access to the BMS internal real-time clock
 - **Shutdown** - A button which sends the shutdown command to the BMS